 Enjoy Shepherd’s Pie, but not all the carbs that come with it?
 Then you’re going to LOVE this low carb version!
 It’s made with mashed cauliflower and a few secret twists to make it the absolute best ever.
-Nobody’s going to miss the carbs here 😉
+This recipe is THM S, low carb and Keto friendly.

 It’s no secret that we’re big on comfort food over here in Casa Wholesome Recipe Box, and this one might just be my favorite yet.
 I mean, right next to my Instant Pot Sour Cream Pork Chops!